nabhpatodi10/Computer-Use-Agent/README.md

 *   **Tool Errors**: Ensure that the tools (mouse/keyboard actions) are behaving as expected.
 Debugging might involve checking the coordinates identified by `OmniParser` or the arguments passed to `win32api` functions.
 *   **Model Performance**: The effectiveness of the agent heavily depends on the LLM's ability to plan and use tools correctly, and on `OmniParser`'s accuracy.
 *   **Permissions**: The agent interacts directly with the OS.
 Ensure it has the necessary permissions if running in restricted environments.
+*   **OmniParser Setup**: If `OmniParser` fails, ensure it was cloned correctly into the project root and all its setup steps, including model weight downloads, were completed.